-(with a reversed factor of $k$ for the kinetic case due to the difference between magnetic and kinetic helicities by definition), where $\langle \bullet \rangle$ denotes the mean, per unit volume or in the statistical sense.
-Inserting Eq. (\ref{eq:FourierHelical}) back into the rugged invariants ($\mathcal{E}$ and $\mathcal{H}$) constraining the statistical ensemble (the Gibbsian one used for our calculations), we can obtain the chirally split densities $U^c(k)$ and $Q^c(k)$ which present finer physical structures than the mixed ones
+with a reversed factor of $k$ for the kinetic case due to the difference between magnetic and kinetic helicities by definition, where $\langle \bullet \rangle$ denotes the mean, per unit volume or in the statistical sense.
+Inserting Eq. (\ref{eq:FourierHelical}) back into the rugged invariants, $\mathcal{E}$ and $\mathcal{H}$, constraining the statistical ensemble, the Gibbsian one used for our calculations, we can obtain the chirally split densities $U^c(k)$ and $Q^c(k)$ which present finer physical structures than the mixed ones

 We remark that this result should be perceived in two perspectives.
-One is that the AE spectra of pure helical modes (of each chiral sector) present separately, independent of the existence of the other one ({\it i.e.}, whether the other sector is truncated or not for some $\bm{k}$s), since the truncation can be performed arbitrarily on the chiroids (except that Hermitian symmetry should be kept like the classical Fourier truncation); the other perspective is that the spectra are chirally decomposed into two sectors, if both exist ({\it i.e.}, the truncations for both sectors are symmetric).
-Note that $|Q_M(\bm{k})|\le U_M(\bm{k})/k$, so the (pure) helical mode is called \textit{maximally helical} \citep[see, {e.g.},][]{k73}.
+One is that the AE spectra of pure helical modes of each chiral sector present separately, independent of the existence of the other one, {\it i.e.}, whether the other sector is truncated or not for some $\bm{k}$s, since the truncation can be performed arbitrarily on the chiroids, except that Hermitian symmetry should be kept like the classical Fourier truncation; the other perspective is that the spectra are chirally decomposed into two sectors, if both exist, {\it i.e.}, the truncations for both sectors are symmetric.
+Note that $|Q_M(\bm{k})|\le U_M(\bm{k})/k$, so the purely helical mode is called \textit{maximally helical} \citep[see, {\it e.g.},][]{k73}.
 Other derivatives such as the relative helicity $|kQ_M(k)|/[U_M(k)]=k\sum_c Q_M^c(k)/\sum_c U_M^c(k)$ \citep[][with a reversed factor of $k$ as in Eq. \ref{eq:QU}]{k73} can be used for quantifying the degree of chirality.
-Only when the modes have the same wavelength and are homochiral (with same handedness), can we see the physical-space field resulting from their superposition is Beltrami, {\it i.e.}, $\nabla\times\bm{v}=\gamma \bm{v}$ with constant $\gamma$ ({\it force free} for magnetic field, in which case, nonlinearity is typically depleted completely.
+Only when the modes have the same wavelength and are \textit{homochiral}, i.e., all with same handedness, can we see the physical-space field resulting from their superposition is Beltrami, {\it i.e.}, $\nabla\times\bm{v}=\gamma \bm{v}$ with constant $\gamma$, {\it force free} for magnetic field, in which case, nonlinearity is typically depleted completely.